ScalablyTyped/Distribution/readme.md

 All currently published artifacts should be considered snapshots and will be deleted without notice.
 Expect the first stable release before May.

+## While you're here
+There will be a talk about this project at [flatMap(Oslo)](https://2019.flatmap.no/talks/berg) in May, which will be available online shortly after.

 ## About

 This is the home of Scala.js typings for **6497** Javascript libraries,